stackblitz/docs/docs/codeflow/integrating-codeflowapp-bot.md

 To set up pnpm overrides, follow these steps:
 1. In the project's root directory, create `.stackblitz` directory.
 2. Inside it, create a file called `codeflow.json`.
-3. In the file, specify the overrides by providing a key-vaue pair of the dependency to override and the folder where it is located.
+3. In the file, specify the overrides by providing a key-value pair of the dependency to override and the folder where it is located.
 Please note that the location is relative to the root of the project.

 ```json
 // .stackblitz/codeflow.json